aljawaid/AutomaticActionUX/README.md

 -------------

 - Simplified and revamped the Automatic Actions page in `Project Settings`
-- Added icons for better user experience
+- Added icons and error messages for better user experience
 - Display Action IDs
 - Converted existing core layout to a better table
 - Display total actions for the project